DaDevFox/KC_ModFramework/ReskinGuide.md

 Ability to change particles

-Ability to change people positions
+Ability to change peasant working positions

+Ability to change Stacks and ResourceStacks

 #  Code
 This section will require at least some technical expertise in programming, if you aren't a developer and you're just here to see the barebones of how to get your models into the game, that's fine too!
 I'll try and keep the guide nice and simple, but I'll have some of the more technical details towards the end for you nerds out there like me :p

-To begin, you'll need to have your models set and ready to go, for this I reccomend reading the section on modelling and finding information about the models in the **Building Models Information** section.
+To begin, you'll need to have your models set and ready to go, for this I reccomend reading the section on modelling and finding information about the models in the **Building Index** section.

 Once you have that done, you'll need to export that into an AssetBundle, this process is already covered in the Kingdoms and Castles [Mod Tutorial](https://modtutorial.kingdomsandcastles.com/) so I won't go into too much detail over it.